 As we continue the commercial launches of our approved products, and increase the number of product candidates we are developing, we will need to continue to expand our operations in the U.S. and further develop operations in the EU and other geographies, including Asia and Latin America.
-To date, we have received regulatory approval for ONPATTRO in the U.S.,
+To date, we have received regulatory approval for three products, which we have launched in multiple geographies globally, and we continue to expand the reach of these products with additional regulatory filings and launches.
+In addition, we have a fourth product under review by regulatory authorities.